 Mud Daubers in Central Florida

-Just as its name implies, mud daubers are a type of wasp that constructs their nests from mud.
+Just as its name implies, mud daubers are solitary wasps that construct nests or brood chambers from mud.
+There are many species of mud daubers and they are commonly found throughout the United States.
 Besides its unique nest, one of the easiest ways to identify a mud dauber is by its thread-like waist separating its abdomen and thorax, which helps differentiate it from other types of wasps.
-Mud daubers are not nearly aggressive as other types of wasps.
-These wasps are considered to be beneficial to the environment due to their habit of feeding on other types of insects.
-Adult mud daubers feed on honeydew and the body fluids of the insects they capture, including black widow spiders.
-This makes them a beneficial insect.
+Mud daubers are not aggressive and typically do not sting unless their nest is directly threatened.

 Need help with Mud Dauber control?